CodeWithHarsh2/Smart-Plant-Care-Assistant/README.md

 🧱 Clean and modular backend design
 🌍 Solving a real world everyday problem

-It fits well for portfolios academic submissions and internship discussions.

 ## 🌟 Final Thoughts

 Smart Plant Care Assistant is a thoughtful and practical project.
 It shows how technology can feel calm helpful and understandable when built with care.
 More than features, it reflects intention ❤️